ARWNI2S/TheCorporateWars/whitepaper/foundations/next-milieu/information-problem.md

+---
+description: Across interstellar distances, instant communication is impossible.
+---

 # The Information Problem

-Across interstellar distances, instant communication is impossible.

 Radio waves cannot exceed the speed of light; messages may take years to reach even the nearest star.